-The 13th Chord adds another tone to the 11th chord and, hence the name, the tone is 13 steps from the root.
-If you are playing the piano you could play this chord with seven tones while the guitar is limited to six tones.Therefore, at least some tone are always excluded which can vary depending on the chord shape.
+The 13th Chord expands the 11th chord with another tone and, hence the name, this tone is 13 steps from the root.
+A pianist could play this chord with seven tones, but the guitar is limited to six tones, and therefore, at least one tone is always excluded.
+The omitted tone, or the omitted tones, can vary depending on the chord shape.

 Alternative chord shapes

-With the root on 6th string:
+With the root on the 6th string and muted 5th string:

 These are two common voicings: